 - Countryman, a Jamaican-made film about a fisherman who gets entangled in a political drug-running conspiracy, shows the titular protagonist and several minor characters and extras wearing dreadlocks.
 The protagonist is also a freedom-loving character who makes full use of what the mountains, the sea and the wilderness can provide him with.

-- One Love, a romantic musical film set in Jamaica, has the main character and his reggae band sporting dreadlocks and being of the Rastafarian faith.
+- One Love, a romantic musical film set in Jamaica, has the main character, Kassa McKennon, and his reggae band sporting dreadlocks and being of the Rastafarian faith.
 This is a source of conflict between him and his love interest's Christian pastor father.
 Bonus points for the main character being portrayed by Bob Marley's son, Kymani.

 - The Harder They Come, a 1970's Jamaican film starring musician Jimmy Cliff, has several minor characters involved in the ganja trade and opposing the police (and each other) from time to time, who wear their hair this way.